-Issue Impact on character Other consequences Neighbourhood Plan Response 9 NP Objective and Policy Response many years were not replaced - recent development of industrial units along Walsall road continue to erode the suburban feel of the area. trees and greenery in a community has been proven to improve mental health. ago - provide a policy framework for future development that includes the planting of street trees and tree planting as part of development on other land Underutilised Local Centres - The Tower Hill Local Centre is highly visible but there is no community meeting space.
-Buildings need improving as does the environment around the shops Tower Hill is well located but the existing uses and tired appearance of the public realm does not encourage residents to use it or passers by to stop and shop there.
-The environment around the Turnberry Road shops and Thornbridge Avenue also needs improvement.
-Impacts on the economic vitality of the shops.
+Issue Impact on character Other Neighbourhood Plan Response NP Objective consequences response and Policy Response Loss of trees, street trees and grass verges BCC have a tree replacement policy now but trees lost over many years were not replaced - recent development of industrial units along Walsall road continue to erode the suburban feel of the area. presence of trees and greenery in a community has Work with BCC and seek funding to replant trees where they were lost years ago - provide a policy framework for future development that includes the planting of street trees and tree planting as part of development on other land CO 2 NPP 2, 3, 4, 6 Underutilised Local Centres - The Tower Hill Local Centre is highly visible but there is no community meeting space.
+Buildings need improving as does the environment around the shops Impacts on the economic vitality of the shops.
 Support the improvement of these local shopping areas in accordance with the AECOM study.
 Secure designation of Tower Hill as a Local Centre by BCC.
 CO 6 NPP 9, 10, 11 River Tame and Canal access limited and often views of the water ways are hidden sometimes deliberately (see railings on Freeth Bridge) The potential of these assets is not exploited; they could make a much more positive contribution to the character of the 3Bs.
-Some areas near the waterways feel unsafe because they are not well used for examples Regina Drive which leads to Perry Hall Park- should be well used and attractive - instead there is fly tipping (also evident on Desford Avenue). ' ' CO 1 2, NPP 5, 7 Enhancing heritage assets - the The Plan area has an industrial and rural heritage.
-Negatively impacts on the Proposals to improve the setting of listed buildings/structures CO 4, NPP 12
+Some areas near the waterways feel unsafe because they are not well used for examples Regina Drive which leads to Perry Hall Park- should be well used and attractive - instead there is fly tipping (also evident on Create a policy framework that requires development to open up these waterways providing safer connections to the rest of the Plan area in accordance with the proposals in the Landscape Analysis.
+CO 1 2, NPP 5, 7